lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

     \hline
     \textbf{No.} & \textbf{Action} & \textbf{Expected result} & \textbf{Actual result} & \textbf{(OK/FAIL)}\\
     \hline
-    \textbf{1} & Open the Terminal UI & The Terminal UI is running & - & -\\
+    \textbf{1} & Open the Terminal UI & The Terminal UI is running & The Terminal UI is running & OK\\
     \hline
-    \textbf{2} & Create 5 routes using the Terminal UI & 5 routes have been created & - & -\\
+    \textbf{2} & Create 5 routes using the Terminal UI & 5 routes have been created & The routes have been created & OK\\
     \hline
-    \textbf{3} & Open the text file "logger.txt" on the server & The 5 routes are stored in the file & - & -\\
+    \textbf{3} & Open the text file "logger.txt" on the server & The 5 routes are stored in the file & All 5 routes are stored in the file & OK \\
     \hline
 \end{tabularx}
 \caption{Acceptance test - Nonfunctional Requirements - Usability 3}